Naoray/package-dev/readme.md

 I had some troubles getting started with package development in **laravel 5.3**, that's why this repository was created.

+Take a look at the build in package: [Naoray/Test](https://github.com/Naoray/package-dev/tree/master/packages/naoray/test)!

 # Functionality

 This package boilerplate demonstrates some basic functionality usage which you can reuse for your own package development.